1. GRADUATE SCHOOL WINTER BREAK HOURS

 The Graduate School will be open with regular business hours (M-F, 8-5) through Dec 22.
 The Graduate School’s offices in Blacksburg will be closed from December 23, 2010 through Sunday, January 2, 2011 for the winter break.
 Normal business hours will resume at 8:00 a.m. on Monday, January 3, 2011.
 During the winter break the public areas of the Graduate Life Center, including the computer lab, will remain accessible to current graduate students with a valid Hokie Passport.

-Congrats to our graduating doctoral and master’s students!
-The commencement ceremony will be broadcast live on campus cable channels 3 and 4 starting at 2:30 pm.
+Congratulations to all master’s and doctoral students who graduated this fall!
 A DVD of the Fall 2010 Graduate Commencement Ceremony may be pre-ordered from the University Bookstore for a limited time at a cost of $19.99.
 Click the Graduation button on the bookstore’s homepage for ordering information.
-Graduation photos (one on stage and one off stage) will be taken of each graduate student participating in the commencement ceremony by Chappell Graduation Images.
-These will be available to order after the commencement ceremony.

 Help improve MyVT: Please take 10-15 minutes to take a survey about how you use the MyVT portal and other resources at Virginia Tech.
 The suggestions and feedback that you provide in this survey will have a direct impact on the future direction of MyVT.
 Complete the survey here.